Skip to content

 • The Achievement and Integration statute (Minn.
 Stat. § 124D.861) requires districts to develop and implement clear policies and strategies to close academic achievement and opportunity gaps.

-Under Minnesota law, districts must continue to address racial disparities, uphold civil rights protections, and create inclusive environments where every learner is safe, affirmed, and able to thrive.
+Under Minnesota law, districts must address racial disparities, uphold civil rights protections, and create inclusive environments where every learner is safe, affirmed, and able to thrive.

-• Title VI and Title IX remain in full effect, prohibiting race, national origin, sex, and gender identity discrimination.
+• Title VI and Title IX remain in full effect, prohibiting discrimination based on race, national origin, sex, and gender identity.

-• Minnesota’s Safe and Supportive Schools Act (121A.031) requires affirming school environments.
+• Minnesota’s Safe and Supportive Schools Act (121A.031) requires affirming, anti-bullying school environments.

-• Even without federal guidance, districts are required under Minnesota law to monitor and address racial disparities in discipline.
+• Minnesota law requires districts to monitor and address racial disparities in discipline, even without federal guidance or oversight.

 • Minnesota’s teacher licensure standards require educators to teach truthfully about race, history, and identity.

-• Self-censorship risks violating student rights and state standards.
+• Self-censorship risks violating both student rights and state professional standards.

-• Title IX, the Minnesota Human Rights Act, and the Safe and Supportive Schools Act guarantee protections.
+• Title IX, the Minnesota Human Rights Act, and the Safe and Supportive Schools Act guarantee protections for LGBTQ+ learners.

-• Maintain policies affirming gender identity, name/pronoun use, and safe access to facilities.
+• Maintain policies affirming gender identity, pronouns, and safe access to facilities.

-• Make clear to your staff, students, and school communities that equity is not “illegal.”
-Communicate that protecting student civil rights — in curriculum, discipline, and school climate — is both a legal mandate and a core Minnesota value.
+• Reaffirm that equity is not “illegal.”
+It is a human value and a human right.
+Protecting student civil rights—in curriculum, discipline, and school climate—is both a legal mandate and a Minnesota value.

 Interfaith Alliance – EO 14190’s Chilling Impact on Racial Justice Education